comp423-25s/comp423-25s.github.io/docs/resources/exercises/sp00-epic-stories.md

 - Write user stories following this template:

   ```
-  As a [persona], I want [to perform some action] so that [I can achieve some goal or benefit].
+  As a [persona], I want [to perform some action]
+  so that [I can achieve some goal or benefit].

   Acceptance Criteria:
-  - Clear, testable criteria describing what successfully completing this story looks like.
+  - Clear, testable criteria describing what completing this story looks like.
   - Criteria 2
   - Criteria 3 (as necessary)
   ```

 - Organize user stories by persona and prioritize them by:
     - Necessity (Essential for minimum viable product?
 Nice-to-have?)
     - Frequency of use (Daily, weekly, occasional?)